pdnsadmin/pdnsadmin-docs/docs/contributions.md

 you're working on it.
 If you want to help out, but not alone, use the issue comment thread to coordinate.

-I would like to say thanks a lot to all contributors who love pdnsadmin and decide to improve it better!
+I would like to send a big thanks to all contributors who love pdnsadmin and help to get it better!
-Please feel free to reach us via *admin [@] pdnsadmin.com* if you have any inquiries
+Please feel free to reach us via *admin [@] pdnsadmin.com* if you have any inquiries!